The Walter O. Evans Fellowship for the Study of Slavery or Race

 The fellowship program aims to facilitate research in Yale’s special collections by the broadest possible group of researchers, regardless of institutional association, race, cultural background, ability, sexual orientation, gender, or socioeconomic status.
 We welcome applications from scholars utilizing traditional methods of archival and bibliographic research as well as from individuals who wish to pursue creative, interdisciplinary, and non-traditional approaches to conducting research in the collections.

-The application for the 2025-2026 award opens in July 2024.
+The application for the 2025-2026 award opens June 3, 2024.
 Click here for application in Interfolio.
+The application closes on January 6, 2025.

 The fellowship must be conducted either in the fall 2025 semester or the spring 2026 semester.